worming004/biblio/content/biblio/books.md

 - RESTful Web API Patterns & Practices Cookbook
 - Security Chaos Engineering Sustaining Resilience in Software and Systems
 - Street Coder: The Rules to Break and How to Break Them
+  - Loaned to March Caucheteux
 - Software Architecture: the Hard Part
 - Test Driven Development
 - The Pragmatic Programmer
+  - Loaned to March Caucheteux
 - The Clean Coder
 - Unit Testing Principles, Practice, and Patterns
 - Working Effectively with Legacy Code